FREE SHIPPING on orders of $85 or more

 The recording of names in Ireland during the Middle Ages was an inconsistent endeavor at best.
 Since the general population did not know how to read or write, they could only specify how their names should be recorded orally.
 Research into the name McKeel revealed spelling variations, including MacAulay, MacAwley, MacAuley, MacAullay, MacAulley, MacAwlay, MacCaulay, MacCawley, MacGawley, Magawley, Cauley, Caulay, McCamley and many more.

 This web page shows only a small excerpt of our McKeel research.
-Another 221 words (16 lines of text) covering the years 1787 and 1841 are included under the topic Early McKeel History in all our PDF Extended History products.
+Another 221 words (16 lines of text) covering the years 1787 and 1841 are included under the topic Early McKeel History in all our PDF Extended History products and printed products wherever possible.

-Another 34 words (2 lines of text) are included under the topic Early McKeel Notables in all our PDF Extended History products.
+Another 34 words (2 lines of text) are included under the topic Early McKeel Notables in all our PDF Extended History products and printed products wherever possible.

 McKeel Settlers in United States in the 20th Century